 (2) Any such order may be enforced as if it were a judgment of the court.

-8. Civil proceedings for recovery
+8. Civil recovery if cl.
+3, 4, 5 or 6 offence

 Where a person contravenes clause 3, 4, 5 or 6, the port authority may, whether or not the person has been convicted of an offence in respect of that contravention, recover from the person as a debt due to the port authority by action in any court of competent jurisdiction —